museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 Based on the format of this string, this looks like the flag but just rotated.

-Could it be the best encryption of all time ROT-13?
+Could it be the best encryption of all time ROT-13?!

 "TSANOLDIEBUTAGOODIE"

-They should've used ROT-26.
+They should've used ROT-26, double the encryption next time.

 {:refdef: .flag}
 Flag: `TSANOLDIEBUTAGOODIE`